-If the pull-down bed meets an obstacle during opening of closing (e.g. a person or a headrest), the overload protection stops the movement.
-The pull-down bed cannot be moved further until after the overload protection has been reset.
+If the pull-down bed meets an obstacle during opening or closing (e.g. a person or a headrest), the overload protection stops the movement.
+For release, move the pull-down bed with the arrow key in the opposite direction.